 In brewing, we always tell you to sterilise equipment before use to make sure your brew does not become contaminated.
 But what can contaminate your brew?
-2 things really.
-Yeast and bacteria.
+3 things really.
+Yeast, bacteria and mould.

 There are thousands of strains of yeast and some of them can create unwanted flavours or mouth feel.
 So to be sure you get the brew you want, you need to stop these yeast from taking hold and potentially ruining your brew.
 So it’s best to kill or subdue these until your chosen yeast becomes the prominent sugar muncher in the brew.